sveinbjornt/KatSearch/README.md

 **KatSearch is a work in progress**

-Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.
+Mac power-user app to quickly find files on entire APFS and HFS+ volumes by scanning the file system catalog.

 Do you miss the good ol’ days before Spotlight, when search on the Mac simply scanned the filesystem?
 Yeah, me too.